cmb69/portable_xh/README.txt

 to view the start page of the CMSimple_XH installation, which resides in the www/ subfolder.

+You can log in via the login link at the bottom of the page.
+The default password is "test".

 How to use CMSimple_XH is described in its Wiki
 <http://www.cmsimple-xh.org/wiki/doku.php>.
 If you have questions feel free to
 ask in its Forum <http://cmsimpleforum.com/>.